View Categories

 VELOCITY OF MONEY CIRCULATION

-• The number of times a unit of money changes hands during the unit period is called the velocity of circulation of money.
+• Definition: The number of times a unit of money changes hands during the unit period is called the velocity of circulation of money.

 • It is the average number of times money passes from one hand to another, during a given time period.

-• g. you bought a pen worth Rs.10 from the shopkeeper, he uses the same 10 rupee note to buy Coca-Colaàthen same currency note performs the function of TWENTY Rupees.
+• Example: you bought a pen worth Rs.10 from the shopkeeper, he uses the same 10 rupee note to buy Coca-Colaàthen same currency note performs the function of TWENTY Rupees.
 This is called “Velocity of money”

 11. Factors Affecting Velocity of Money: Understanding Influential Variables

-• Income distribution – Poor people immediately use their money.
+• Income Distribution: Poor people immediately use their money.
 So, money in the hands of poor money has a higher velocity.

-• Business cycle – During booming period, production of goods and services increases, so there is higher demand for goods and services which leads to higher economic transactions so, higher velocity and vice versa
+• Business Cycle: During booming period, production of goods and services increases, so there is higher demand for goods and services which leads to higher economic transactions so, higher velocity and vice versa

 • If more people use EMI loans for purchase, it will result in higher velocity of money.